untillpro/scm4j/scm4j-vcs-api/README.md

 	- Rewrites a file with path `filePath` within branch `branchName` with content `content` and applies `commitMessage` message to commit
 	- Creates the file and its parent folders if doesn't exists
 - `List<VCSDiffEntry> getBranchesDiff(String srcBranchName, String destBranchName)`
-	- Returns list of file names with relative paths and modification types showing what was made within srcBranchName relative to destBranchName
+	- Returns list of `VCSDiffEntry` showing what was made within branch `srcBranchName` relative to branch `destBranchName`
 - `Set<String> getBranches()`
 	- Returns list of names of all branches.
 Branches here are considered as user-created branches and Master Branch.
 I.e. any branch for Git, "Trunk" and any branch within "Branches" branch (not "Tags" branches) for SVN etc
 - `List<String> getCommitMessages(Sting branchName, Integer limit)`